-If the Safeguarding Lead is unavailable or your concern relates to the Safeguarding Lead, you can report your concern to the Chair of the Trustees of Three Wishes, Mark Henderson, via e-mail at mark.henderson@3wishes.org.
+If the Safeguarding Lead is unavailable or your concern relates to the Safeguarding Lead, you can report your concern to the Safeguarding Lead, Mark Henderson, via e-mail at mark.henderson@3wishes.org.

 5. Three Wishes' Policy Statement

 Three Wishes believes that everyone we come into contact with, regardless of age, gender identity, disability, sexual orientation, or ethnic origin has the right to be protected from all forms of harm, abuse, neglect, and exploitation.
 It will not tolerate abuse and exploitation by staff or associated personnel.